TagoDR/MangaOnlineViewer/src/readme.md

 <h3>Description</h3>This scripts loads all pages(images) from the current chapter of the manga showing them in one page in a list type structure, witch helps reading faster.
 Please note the this script may he a heavy on resources on a few sites, so please open only one tab of each site at a time and wait it finish loading.
-I'll try to keep this script updated, however I hardly-ever visit some of the sites supported, if you find it no longer works, post it in the feedback area, and have patience.
+I'll try to keep this script updated, however I hardly-ever visit some of the sites supported, if you find it no longer works, post it in the Issues/feedback area, and have patience.</br></br>
 I allow this script to be posted or used anywhere so long it gives me credit and provides a link back to this site.
 I allow parts of my script to be used freely.

 <h2>Official Sources</h2>